gregbugaj/delven/transpiler/readme.md

 # Delven transpiler setup

-This is a Source-to-source transpiller that takes Delvenized JavaScript and produces valid ECMA2020 script.
+This is a Source-to-source transpiler that takes Delvenized JavaScript and produces valid ECMA2020 script.

 ## Setup